imbal/rson/README.md

 ### RSON dicts (optional):

+This is for compatibility with hash tables without insertion order preservation.

  - `@dict {"a":1}`
  - keys must be emitted in lexical order, must round trip in same order.
- - keys should all be the same type
+ - keys must all be the same type: number or string
  - no duplicate items, same rules as records
- - keys must be comparable, hashable, parser MAY reject if not
  - a `@dict` is equal to a record if it has same keys, ignoring order.

 sort order is only defined for keys of the same type